 Where PE10 is coloured light red (or pink) its value is less than 30 but higher than the market average, i.e. the FTSE 100, which currently has a PE10 ratio of 15.

-It has a dividend yield of 6.5%, including the “special” dividend which the company has paid out every year since it listed on the stock exchange.
+It has a dividend yield of 6.5%, including the “special” dividend which the company has paid out every year since it joined the London Stock Exchange.
 It has grown at almost 13% a year, with 87.5% consistency and has no borrowings.

 In De La Rue’s case, the dividend has recently been almost halved, while PayPoint may have to pay an additional £1m to £2m in VAT, which will negatively impact its current adjusted post-tax profits, which are about £35 million.